-Here you will find the country’s best hotel and restaurant services here.
-Alternating between mountains, jungle and ocean means that Rio and its coastline are totally unique where nature and humanity live in harmony.
+Here you will find the country’s best hotel and restaurant services.
+Between mountains, jungle and ocean, Rio and its coastline are totally unique in that nature and humanity live side by side in total harmony.
 It is not just by chance that the biggest urban forest on the planet is here in Rio.

-The birth place of samba and Bossa nova music, and the land of many poets and writers, Rio state is also a choice destination if you want to explore Brazilian culture and nightlife.
-This Carioca capital has several museums and monuments to visit, not to mention the small colonial streets that will take you back to these ancient times.
-From Lapa to Copacabana, all the « Zona Sul” will welcome you whole heartedly; eager to share a few smiles and laughs along with guitar and drum beats. .
+The birth place of Samba and Bossa nova music, and the land of many poets and writers, the state of Rio de Janeiro is also a choice destination if you want to explore Brazilian culture and nightlife.
+The Carioca capital has several museums and monuments to visit, not to mention the small colonial streets that will take you back to ancient times.
+From Lapa to Copacabana, the entire “Zona Sul” will welcome you whole heartedly; eager to share a few smiles, there will always be invitations to dance to the local music.

 A stay in Rio de Janeiro, where the myth becomes reality!

-There are also lots of hiking paths on the outskirts of the city offering more adventure for those who are looking for more physical activities..
+There are also lots of hiking paths on the outskirts of the city offering more adventure for those who are looking for more physical activities.

 The surrounding area of Rio de Janeiro: Dream beaches, wild celebrations and historic colonial heritage

 If after your discovery of the capital, you have a few days left for a beach holiday in the region of Rio, there are plenty of options.

 Paraty, the historic port of the gold route

-For the curious, or those seeking a quiet destination and above all for history lovers, the small port of Paraty from where the galleons set sail loaded with gold for the Portuguese crown in Lisbon is a place to discover.
+For the curious, or those seeking a quiet destination and above all for history lovers, the small port of Paraty from where the galleons set sail loaded with gold for the Portuguese crown in Lisbon, is a great place to discover.
 With a little imagination, it can be a real journey into the country’s colonial past.

 The architecture of this remarkably preserved, and for a long time forgotten, seventeenth-century village-museum lends itself admirably to the most baroque reveries.
 You will soon get caught up in the game and imagine yourself a pirate strolling through the cobbled streets lined with colored colonial houses.
 In the evening, the pretty mansions and the cobbled streets light up and come alive to entertain you.

-Ilha Grande, ecotourism and dream beaches.
+Ilha Grande, ecotourism and paradisiacal beaches

-The Costa Verde, is dozens of different sized islands covered by jungle along a coastline dotted with little bays, coves and peninsulas.
+The Costa Verde, is composed of dozens of different sized islands covered by jungle along a coastline dotted with little bays, coves and peninsulas.
 Some islands are private properties, some larger ones have a few inhabitants, and the smaller ones generally only have a few birds and their nests.